 Our Gospel from John today records Jesus' famous reference to baptism as rebirth: "Very truly, I tell you, no one can see the kingdom of God without being born again... without being born of water and Spirit."
-In our context, the term born again is laden with religious baggage, held captive by a certain brand of Christian witness that tends to drive a wedge between those who are "saved" and those who aren't.
-On the other hand, those who don't identify with the born again moniker tend to view those who do with skepticism, pigeonholing them as religious fanatics.
-In either case, the language has become trite and divisive, reducing Jesus' striking image of heavenly childbirth to either a litmus test for true faith or a mark of self-righteousness, depending on your perspective.2 But, in light of the early church's baptismal practices, the image of baptism as rebirth takes on a significance that we can reclaim.
+In our context, the term "born again" is laden with religious baggage, held captive by a certain brand of Christian witness that tends to drive a wedge between those who are "saved" and those who aren't.
+On the other hand, those who don't identify with the "born again" moniker tend to view those who do with skepticism, pigeonholing them as religious nuts.
+In either case, the language has become trite and divisive, reducing Jesus' striking image to little more than a litmus test for true faith or fanaticism, depending on your perspective.2 But, in light of the early church's baptismal practices, the understanding of baptism as rebirth takes on a new significance, one that we can reclaim.